UVA Board of Visitors elects Paul Mahoney interim president, search kicks off for 10th president

 “The process for both the interim and permanent president implemented thus far by the BOV would constitute major violations of shared governance.
 We urge the Board to reconsider its approach for both searches and reconstitute those decision-making committees to be reflective of significant faculty, staff and student participation in the process,” reads a July 27 statement from the executive committee of the UVA-AAUP.
 “Unless the BOV changes its course on these search processes, we fear this will only exacerbate the lack of confidence of faculty, staff, students and alumni in the governance and undermine the stability of the university in the coming year.”

-As the meeting moved into closed session, an anonymous online attendee “demanded transparency” from the board.
-When they returned to open session, the BOV provided no explanation for its selection—only holding a formal vote on the interim president nomination and the next board secretary.
+As the meeting moved into closed session, an anonymous online attendee “demand[ed] transparency” from the board.
+When it returned to open session, the BOV provided no explanation for its selection—only holding a formal vote on the interim president nomination and the next board secretary.

 The committee’s first meeting will be held this month.
-A rough timeline of four to six months was shared at the August 4 BOV meeting.
+A rough timeline of four to six months for the recommendation of the 10th president was given at the August 4 BOV meeting.

 Photo: University of Virginia School of Law.